Camouflage in nature

 This grasshopper in Bagan, Myanmar, resembles the withered grass around it.
-Note plenty of red mites on its body.
+Note the red mites on its body.
 (Photo copyright © by Kaj Halberg)

-Yellow scorpion in yellow sand. – I found it one morning, hidden under my bedding, during a trip into the Thar Desert, Rajasthan, India.
-Read more about my adventures on this trip elsewhere on this website, see Travel episodes: India 2003 – Camel safari in the Thar Desert.
+Yellow scorpion in yellow sand. – I found it one morning, hidden under my bedding, during a camel safari into the Thar Desert, Rajasthan, India.
+My adventures in this desert are related on the page Travel episodes – India 2003: Camel safari in the Thar Desert.
 (Photo copyright © by Kaj Halberg)

-These Lithops were photographed on Knersvlakte (‘Grinding Plain’), near Vanrhynsdorp, South Africa.
+This species of Lithops was photographed on Knersvlakte (‘Grinding Plain’), near Vanrhynsdorp, South Africa.
 (Photo copyright © by Kaj Halberg)

 This grasshopper in Rondo Forest, southern Tanzania, greatly resembles a withered leaf.
 (Photo copyright © by Kaj Halberg)

-As its name implies, the canyon tree frog (Hyla arenicolor) lives in rocky areas, distributed in south-western United States and in Mexico, south to the state of Oaxaca.
+As its name implies, the canyon tree frog (Dryophytes arenicolor) lives in rocky areas.
+It is distributed in south-western United States, from Colorado, Utah, Arizona, New Mexico, and Texas southwards to the Mexican states Michoacán, México, Guanajuato, Guerrero, and Oaxaca.

-This canyon tree frog blends in well with a rock face, Grand Canyon, Arizona.
+This canyon tree frog blends in well with a rock, Grand Canyon, Arizona.
 (Photo copyright © by Kaj Halberg)

 (Uploaded February 2018)